 Find me on LinkedIn

 Information Technology within companies has moved from a position in which it is seen as a cost to one in which it is seen as an asset.
 In the digital era, with customers increasingly expecting service anytime, anywhere, IT is at the core of meeting and exceeding customer expectations.
-Consequently, considerations related to IT M&A integration are becoming increasingly important.
+Consequently, considerations related to IT post-merger integration are becoming increasingly important.

 IT does not exist in isolation of business operations.
 To enable a successful IT integration, the activity must align to the overall business strategy and plans for the new organization.
 From a synergy and value capture perspective, it is critical that IT integration is managed as a key component of the overall post-merger integration process.